huelemeier/travel-distance/README.md

 To avoid collisions with static or approaching walkers, we place the walkers 1.5 m each left and right past the observer.
 Such a replacement creates a kind of tunnel to form through the crowd.
 Shortly before the end of the trial (maximum 600 frames left), walkers disappearing from the frustum can be placed within the tunnel without any risk of collision.
 This setting does not reveal any information about travel distance or travel velocity.
 But it makes the scene look realistic.
 Leaving crowds are located without such replacements within the frustum.

 ### Experimental scene
 The experimental world spans over 60 m scene depths.
-We placed a visible ground at eye height (1.60 m).
+We placed a visible ground plane at eye height (1.60 m).
 Its appearance could either be structured (gravel) or unstructured (stripes in the motion direction).
 The gravel ground provides independent optic flow, while the stripes ground neither conveys any structure nor optic flow.
 <img width="664" alt="Bildschirmfoto 2022-08-02 um 12 32 11" src="https://user-images.githubusercontent.com/69513270/182355366-0e09f7b7-b11b-4c51-89cb-ccfa66a9b493.png">